ethereum/populus/docs/tutorial.rst

 binary to run the blockchain, and that you can interact with it the same way you woult the public networks.

-Next, we used the ``deploy`` command to deploy our ``Greeter`` contract onto this blockchain.
+Next, we used the ``$ populus deploy`` command to deploy our ``Greeter`` contract onto this blockchain.
 Under the hood, Populus did the following things.

 * Ran the test chain in a subprocess.
 * Compiled your contracts.